Srimadvirat Veerabrahmendra Swami Charitra: Plot

 The film begins with a brief life of Gautama Buddha, Ramanuja, Adi Shankara & Vemana.
 Next, it shifts to Sri Madvirat Potuluri Veerabrahmam Swamy, a futurist whose parents, Paripurnacharya & Prakrutamba die in a flash of his birth.
-After this, a couple, Veerabhojacharya & Veerapapamamba adopts him.
+After this, a Vishwabrahmana couple, Veerabhojacharya & Veerapapamamba adopts him.
 At the age of 10, his foster father also passes away when he quits his mother.
 Before leaving, he teaches her the secret of life, the delivery process, and the completion of their debt.
 Years roll by, and Veerabrahmam, as a wanderer, reaches a town, Banaganapalli, and turns into a cowherd at Achamma.
 Day to day, he keeps his stick as a protector when the palm tree bows its head down to befit as a source for him.
 On the benefit of the doubt, Achamma is behind him.
 Hither, she spots Veerabrahmam sculpting his scripture "Kaalagnynam," which proclaims how the country will be after 5000 years of "Kaliyuga."
 The destruction of the caste system, British Empire occupying the country, the birth of Mahatma Gandhi and relieving from slavery, and the existence of the modern woman.

 Consequently, he buries his scripture, covers it with a tamarind plant, and says that at the end of "Kaliyuga," it will shower blood and flourish yellow flowers when he arrives as Veera Bhoga Vasanta Rayalu to establish righteousness.
-Next, Veerabrahmam continues his journey and lands at a new location, molding himself as a blacksmith.
+Next, Veerabrahmam continues his journey and lands at a new location, molding himself as a Shilpacharya.
 Soon, he constructs a house and conducts almsgiving every day beyond castes.
 Further, he nuptials a benevolent Govindamma and is blessed with progeny.
 It begrudges a few sly men, Karanam & Munasab, of the village and fires his house.
 Plus, they command them to perform worship & processions in the name of God and order Veerabrahmam to model the chariot in one night.
 He does so with his spiritual power, which punishes the evil who comes to an understandable state by Veerabrahmam's magnanimous.